reshinto/Basic_technologies_revision/interviewPrep/system_design/microservices/readme.md

 - immediate actions
 # Data flow (from state store perspective)
 - one of the biggest use case of asynchronous messaging in a microservices architecture is in data flows
-- data flows can range from a distributed data and eventual consistency to CQRS-based data rights
+- data flows can range from a distributed data and eventual consistency to CQRS-based data writes
 - to improve throughput on a microservices based data services
 ## Distributed data
 ### Why is data such a powerful use case?